w3c/wai-website/pages/about/translating/wcag.md

 - Next to each Success Criterion, translate “Understanding” and “How to Meet”
 - Change the ID of the ["5.
 Conformance"](https://www.w3.org/TR/WCAG22/#conformance) `<section>` to "`conformance`".

-Make sure to follow these translation guidelines:
+Make sure to follow these guidelines:
+- Do not add or edit CSS.
+- Do not translate `id`s.
 - Add `hreflang="en"` to links when needed, and `lang="en"` where needed.
 - Follow the guidelines of the [W3C Internationalization Activity](https://www.w3.org/International/): for example, the proper usage of language tags, encoding declarations, handling bidirectional text, etc.